dominikschlosser/keycloak-push-mfa-poc/README.md

    }
    ```

 3. **Confirm token delivery:** Every login creates a fresh push challenge.
 Keycloak signs a `confirmToken` using the realm key and displays/logs it.
 This token is what would be sent via your push provider (Firebase/FCM in the demo implementation): it contains only the credential id (`credId`), the challenge id (`cid`), and the numeric message `typ`/`ver` identifiers so the provider learns nothing about the real user or whether the login ultimately succeeds.
-After receiving a push, the device should call `/realms/demo/push-mfa/login/pending` to fetch the username and client metadata to display in its approval prompt.
+After receiving a push, the device should call `/realms/demo/push-mfa/login/pending` to fetch the username + client metadata to display in its approval prompt (and optional user-verification metadata if enabled).

    ```json
    {